cupy/cupy/docs/source/tutorial/basic.rst

 What ``y`` holds is not only the result value.
 It also holds the history of computation (or computational graph), which enables us to compute its differentiation.
-This is done by calling its :meth:`~Variable.backward` method
+This is done by calling its :meth:`~Variable.backward` method:

 .. doctest::

    >>> y.backward()

 This runs *error backpropagation* (a.k.a. *backprop* or *reverse-mode automatic differentiation*).
-Then, the gradient is computed and stored in the :attr:`~Variable.grad` attribute of the input variable ``x``
+Then, the gradient is computed and stored in the :attr:`~Variable.grad` attribute of the input variable ``x``:

 .. doctest::